jaigansa/jaigarage/content/posts/hugo-cli/index.md

 hugo completion bash | tee /etc/bash_completion.d/hugo
 source /etc/bash_completion.d/hugo
 ```
+*   `hugo completion bash`: Generates the Bash completion script for Hugo.
+*   `| tee /etc/bash_completion.d/hugo`: Pipes the generated script to `tee`, which writes it to `/etc/bash_completion.d/hugo` (making it available system-wide for Bash completion) and also outputs it to stdout.
+*   `source /etc/bash_completion.d/hugo`: Executes the script in the current shell session, immediately enabling auto-completion without restarting the terminal.

 If you don’t have root permissions, save it in your home directory instead: